Saturday and Sunday, August 11–12, 2018, 11–5pm sold out!

 - The difference between an illuminating essay and a journal entry.

-And that’s not all, classes come with complimentary booze and finger food, as well as inappropriate conversation and other basic essentials for unleashing creativity and unlocking buried memories.
+Classes come with guaranteed inappropriate conversation and other basic essentials for unleashing creativity and unlocking buried memories.
 Classes fill up quickly, so sign-up now!

 The Shocking Real Life Writers Conference Itinerary: